openalea-incubator/adel/doc/user/manual.rst

 The appendices contain the description of the following data:

-* :ref:`dynT_user_FULL <dynT_user_FULL>`: the dynamic of the Haun stage for *at least* the most frequent axis of each cohort.
+* :ref:`dynT_user_FULL <dynT_user_FULL>`: the dynamic of the Haun stage for *at least* the most frequent non-regressive axis of each cohort.
-* :ref:`dynT_user_SHORT <dynT_user_SHORT>`: the dynamic of the Haun stage for *exactly* the most frequent axis of each cohort.
+* :ref:`dynT_user_SHORT <dynT_user_SHORT>`: the dynamic of the Haun stage for *exactly* the most frequent non-regressive axis of each cohort.
 * :ref:`dynT_user_MIN <dynT_user_MIN>`: the dynamic of the Haun stage for the main stem.
 * :ref:`dimT_user_FULL <dimT_user_FULL>`: the dimensions of *at least* the
-  most frequent axis of each cohort.
+  most frequent non-regressive axis of each cohort.
 * :ref:`dimT_user_SHORT <dimT_user_SHORT>`: the dimensions of *exactly* the
-  most frequent axis of each cohort.
+  most frequent non-regressive axis of each cohort.
 * :ref:`dimT_user_MIN <dimT_user_MIN>`: the dimensions of the main stem.
 * :ref:`phenT_abs <phenT_abs>`: the equivalent of :ref:`phenT <phenT>`, but
   with absolute dates and absolute positions.
 * :ref:`dimT_abs <dimT_abs>`: the equivalent of :ref:`dimT <dimT>`, but with
   absolute positions.
-* :ref:`dynT <dynT>`: the dynamic of the leaves for each type of axis.
+* :ref:`dynT <dynT>`: the dynamic of the leaves for each type of non-regressive axis.
 * :ref:`phenT_first <phenT_first>`: a subset of :ref:`phenT_abs <phenT_abs>`,
-  containing only the rows of :ref:`phenT_abs` which correspond to the first phytomer of each axis.
+  containing only the lines of :ref:`phenT_abs` which correspond to the first phytomer of each non-regressive axis.
-* :ref:`HS_GL_SSI_T <HS_GL_SSI_T>`: the dynamic of *HS*, *GL* and *SSI* when *TT* varies, for each type of axis.
+* :ref:`HS_GL_SSI_T <HS_GL_SSI_T>`: the dynamic of *HS*, *GL* and *SSI* when *TT* varies, for each type of non-regressive axis.
 * :ref:`tilleringT <tilleringT>`: the dynamic of tillering.
 * :ref:`cohortT <cohortT>`: the theoretical and the simulated cardinalities of each cohort.